fqxp/gnome-shell-extension-tor/README.md

 ## TODO
 * Add other authentication methods
 * Make configurable (host/port to use)
+* Use async communication with Tor server, making it possible to react to signals from the server

 ## Ideas
 * Add option for switching identity regularly